Functorial transfer between relative trace formulas in rank one: Structure and resolution of

 In the group case $X=H$, $G=H\times H$, the invariant theoretic quotient $X\times X\sslash G$ coincides with the invariant theoretic quotient of $H$ by $H$-conjugacy, and is naturally identified with $A_H\sslash W_H$, by the Chevalley isomorphism.
 Moreover, the quotient map $H\to A_H\sslash W_H$ is smooth over the points where the quotient map $A_H\to A_H\sslash W_H$ is smooth.

 A Chevalley isomorphism for $X\times X\sslash G = H\backslash G\sslash H$ was proven by Richardson \cite{Richardson} in the case where $X=H\backslash G$ is a symmetric variety.
-Almost all spherical varieties of Table \eqref{thetable} are symmetric, but this is not the case for the examples denoted by $G_2$ and $B_3''$.
-In any case, we need a more general and conceptual way to analyze this quotient, that will be useful in proving various results that we need (and, hopefully, useful in view of higher rank cases, where only a small fraction of spherical varieties are symmetric).
+A Chevalley isomorphism for general reductive group actions on affine varieties, in terms of fixed point sets of generic stabilizers, was proven by Luna and Richardson \cite{LR}.
+Almost all spherical varieties of Table \eqref{thetable} are symmetric, but this is not the case for the examples denoted by $G_2$ and $B_3''$; those two are symmetric under the action of a bigger group, but \emph{a priori} the invariant-theoretic quotient $X\times X\sslash G$ could be different.
+In any case, I do not know how to deduce all the results that are needed directly from the aforementioned references, even for symmetric spaces (and, in fact, do not all hold without choosing the ``correct representatives'' in each equivalence class, see Definition \ref{defcorrectrep}).

+Thus, in this and the following section, we introduce a more conceptual way to analyze this quotient, for varieties of rank one, and prove the results that we need to analyze orbital integrals.
+Hopefully, this approach will also be useful for higher-rank cases, where only a small fraction of spherical varieties are symmetric.
+The main results that we need are the following: \begin{enumerate} \item The invariant-theoretic quotient $\C_X$ is canonically isomorphic to $A_X\sslash W_X$ --- which is just an affine line $\mathbbm A^1$ (Proposition \ref{GITquotients}). \item The quotient map $X\times X\to \C_X$ is smooth away from two points $[\pm 1]$ on $\C_X$ (Proposition \ref{genericisomorphism}). \item Each point of $\C_X$ corresponds to a closed $G$-orbit in $X\times X$; if $X_{\pm 1}$ denote the closed orbits over the singular points $[\pm 1]$, in an \'etale neighborhood of those the map $X\times X\to \C_X$ is modeled on a non-degenerate quadratic form (see \eqref{Luna} and Proposition \ref{genericisomorphism}). \item The codimensions $d_{\pm 1}$ of the singular closed orbits $X_{\pm 1}$ satisfy a formula of the form: